mdpenguino/siren-audio-player/README.md

-# siren-audio-player
+# Siren
-An album art focused audio player, built in electron
+An album art focused audio player, built in electron.